South Korea in the Vietnam War: Causes

-Park and John F. Kennedy in the Washington D.C. in November 1961.
+Park and John F. Kennedy in Washington, D.C. during November of 1961.

-When Park Chung Hee became the President of South Korea, seeing strategic benefits, which included troop modernization, economic aid, domestic help, and other potential benefits, he continued Rhee's policy, and saw the Vietnam War as an opportunity to further the alliance with the United States.
+When Park Chung Hee became the President of South Korea, he continued Rhee's policy, seeing the Vietnam War as an opportunity to further the alliance with the United States and receive economic aid, domestic help, modern military equipment, and other potential benefits.
 Out of all of the countries that agreed to send troops to Vietnam, South Korea was the poorest.
 Park saw South Korea's participation in the war as a way to receive American dollars — valuable currency that was used to kick-start the country's industrial development.
 South Korea also saw how American economic power helped Japan in its economic recovery during the destructive Korean War, and saw the same opportunity for South Korea's development during the Vietnamese war.

-In 1965 Lyndon Johnson administration requested twenty five countries to participate in the Vietnam War and seven countries accepted it.
-As far as South Korea is concerned President Lyndon Johnson made a formal request to it for noncombatant troops on May 1, 1964.
+In 1965 Lyndon Johnson administration requested twenty five countries to participate in the Vietnam War, and seven countries accepted it.
+As far as South Korea was concerned President Lyndon Johnson made a formal request for noncombatant troops on May 1, 1964.
 President Dwight D. Eisenhower rejected the previous offers because American public opinion would not support an American military presence in South Korea if the South Korean troops were fighting in Vietnam.
 President John F. Kennedy rejected the previous offers because he hoped that the situation in Vietnam would not deteriorate to the point that South Korean troops were needed.
 President Johnson, in comparison, was frustrated by the lack of international support for the war, and desperate for foreign forces.
 The Johnson administration requested for foreign mercenary troops, and South Korea responded and quickly sent the first deployment of South Korean troops, which were made from the groups of Taekwondo instructors and medical corps, in 1964.